HemmeligOrg/Hemmelig.app/README.md

 ## Contribution

 Feel free to contribute to this repository.
-Have a look at CONTRIBUTION.md for guidelines.
+Have a look at CONTRIBUTION.md for the guidelines.

 ## Common errors